 When To Start Training A Dog

-You should start training your dog, the moment you bring him home.
-It is important to start him early so that he would develop the habit.
+You should start training your dog the moment you bring him home.
+It is important to start him early so that he will develop the habit.
 It will make things easier for him and you too!

 Training a puppy or a dog takes a lot of time and effort.
-Your puppy might not obey your commands at first, but everything gets being used to.
+Your puppy might initially not obey your commands, but everything gets getting used to.

 The first stages of puppy training are more focused on building a relationship with your dog and introducing him to his home environment.